xrdocs/application-hosting/_tutorials/2016-05-13--xrdocs-how-to.md

 To start writing a tutorial, browse to the application gh-pages branch on prose.io by using the following link:
 <http://prose.io/#xrdocs/application-hosting/tree/gh-pages>

+![Box validation](https://xrdocs.github.io/xrdocs-images/assets/tutorial-images/proseio_apphosting_ghpages.png)
 You will be presented with a few set of repositories that you have access to from the prose.io:

-![Box validation](https://xrdocs.github.io/xrdocs-images/assets/tutorial-images/proseio_apphosting_ghpages.png)
+{: .notice}